CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_3.rst

       :answer_c:
       :answer_d:
       :correct: b
       :feedback_a: Incorrect.
-This choice does not compare two prices -- the variable 'max' is not a price.
+This does not compare two prices -- the variable 'max' is not a price, it is the index of the current max value.
       :feedback_b: Correct.
-This choice updates the value of max with 'i' if it is greater than the previous maximum price.
+This updates the value of max with 'i' if it is greater than the previous maximum price.
       :feedback_c: Incorrect.
 This will not update the value of max with the highest price value.
       :feedback_d: Incorrect.
 This assigns the price value to the variable max rather than the index value of the list itemList.